What is a date plant (Diospyros lotus)?

 How to reproduce date plum

-You can reproduce it by seed, stratified to cold, in a hot seedbed.
+You can reproduce it by seed, stratified to cold, in a heated seedbed.

 Seedlings arising from these seed will be transplanted into their final place in summer.
 It is necessary to protect the from cold for a couple of years.